top of page

 For years, the cybersecurity and risk community has had a convenient anchor point: ~2035 as a rough horizon for when quantum computers might begin to break widely deployed public-key cryptography.
 I have been working towards that date myself for lack of any better predictor.

-That timeline—often associated with guidance emerging from National Institute of Standards and Technology—has shaped roadmaps, funding decisions, and, in some cases, complacency.
+That timeline—often associated with guidance emerging from the National Institute of Standards and Technology—has shaped roadmaps, funding decisions, and, in some cases, complacency.

 A Shift From Theory to Capability

 This is not just incremental progress.
-Whereas Moore’s law was linear, the progress on Quantum is growing exponentially with the number of qubits added.
+Whereas Moore’s law was linear, the progress on quantum technology is growing exponentially with the number of qubits added.
+This signals a transition:

 • From experimental demonstrations